 - “Crashing,” or the intense physical and emotional comedown after the rush of the leaves

 - Losing pleasure or interest in activities that were once enjoyable

 Cocaine withdrawal symptoms differ from other drugs because they usually aren’t visible.
 In most cases, there are no signs like tremors, nausea, or vomiting seen in withdrawal symptoms from other substances.

 The lack of noticeable physical symptoms doesn’t make the detox process any less intense, though.
 Quitting cocaine without the help of treatment, especially for those who mix cocaine with other substances, can lead to a dangerous outcome.
 Seeking help from cocaine rehab will provide the safest and most effective transition into recovery.

 Getting Treatment for Cocaine Addiction: Options for Rehab

 People in need of cocaine rehab in PA need to know what their options are for treatment.
 Not every type of rehab will work or be appropriate for everyone.
 Finding the right fit is critical.
 It is always a good idea to talk with a professional and get a recommendation prior to starting rehabilitation.

-Cocaine Detox Programs in PA
+Cocaine Detox Programs

 Cocaine is a drug that results in withdrawal symptoms when it is stopped.
 But not everyone will need to go through the detoxification process with this drug.
 Some people will because of the severity of their symptoms.